This site contains affiliate links. If you purchase through my links, I may earn a commission at no extra cost to you. Dismiss

 THE CONFLICT: WHEN YOUR PURPOSE RELIES ON THE PLATFORM, THE PEOPLE ARE PAUSING

-Here’s the truth I’m not ashamed to admit:
+Here’s the truth I’m not ashamed to say out loud:

-I am an Amazon Affiliate, and affiliate income is one of the streams that fund:
+I am an Amazon Affiliate, and affiliate income is one of the streams that helps fund:

-• The writing I pour my soul into
+• The writing I pour into this work

 • the guides and journals I create